SiegeEngine/siege-engine/FAQ.md

 with Java.
 But an even bigger issue is that C# is strongly tied into .NET and the Microsoft Windows family of operating systems, making it "vendor locked."

-C# is used by the popular Unity engine, however Unity itself is cross-platform.
+C# is used by the popular Unity engine as a scripting language, however Unity itself is cross-platform and written in C++.

 ### Why does this not use the piston-engine?